tdaylan/pcat/docs/index.rst

 The list of arguments to ``pcat.main.init()``.

+- ``comp.txt``

+A small text file produced at the very end of the run to indicate that the run was completed successfully.

 - ``pcat.h5``

+HDF5 file containing the proposal scale optimization data.

+- ``pcat.h5``

 HDF5 file containing samples from the hypothesis space, with the following fields:

+- ``stdo.txt``

+The log of the standard output collected during the run.

 =================  ==========================================================================
 Field              Explanation